google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 <img src="images/service-worker-perf/mobile-all.png" alt="Time to first paint distribution on Mobile">

 While we still had a sizeable increase in near-immediate first paint times, the tail was quite a bit larger and longer.
-This is likely due to the fact that, on mobile, starting an idle service worker thread takes longer than it does on desktop.
+This is likely because, on mobile, starting an idle service worker thread takes longer than it does on desktop.
 It also explains why the difference between average `firstpaint` time wasn't as big as I was expecting (discussed above).

 <div class="pull-quote">"&hellip;on mobile, starting an idle service worker thread takes longer than it does on desktop."</div>